bappygolder/oTask/contribute-as-developer.md

 [oTask Volunteer Contributor Form >>](#) (Link currenlty not available, will be available soon)

 ##### Volunteer Benifits
-- Volunteers gets priority for paid work for this project or other projects for the team.
+- When we need new team members we give priority to our volunteers first.
+As a volunteers you have a lot more chance to be hired for our different projects than others who apply.
-- Depending on your contribution we sometimes provide some monetery compensations.
+- Depending on your contribution you might recieve some monetery compensations.
+We provide this to dedicated contributors that can result in a permanent arrangement.
 - Your name gets mentioned to all our publications as credit (i.e: Blogs, project posts, audio and video publications)
-- Team members recomend and endorse one another for thier work in LinkedIn.
+- You get recomend and endorse by other contributors in LinkedIn.
-- As volunteers you become friends with other oTask team members.
-- We will help you as much as we can with your other projects.
+- We try to help contributors as much as possible in any ways we can.
-- We may hire you for a permanent position.
+- We recommned volunteer contributors to internal and etarnal job and other opportunities.
+- As volunteers you get opportunities to our future busniesss partnership for the project you are working on.

+Volunteering is the best way to get started as a contributor in any of our projects.

+[oTask Volunteer Contributor Form >>](#) (Link currenlty not available, will be available soon)

 #### Contribute as a paid team memeber
+We hire paid contibutors or organize compensation arrangment for regular contributors under different circumstance. if you want to be considered as a paid contributor please use the link below.

 [oTask Paid Contributor Form >>](#) (Link currenlty not available, will be available soon)